Practical Microsoft Copilot Tips for Your iPhone, iPad, and Mac

 Can Copilot control my iPhone like Siri does?

 No, and this trips people up.
 Copilot lives inside its own app, so it will not set timers, send texts, or open other apps for you.
-It is brilliant at thinking, drafting, and answering, while Siri and Apple Intelligence handle the on device actions.
+It is good at thinking, drafting, and answering, while Siri and Apple Intelligence handle the on device actions.
 In our testing we ended up using both, each for what it does best.

 Does Copilot sync between my iPhone, iPad, and Mac?